Vollinger0/esm/readme.md

 ## filesystem structure (default)
 This is how the file system tree looks like, when it is set up after ramdisk-prepare, ramdisk-setup and a few create-backup runs (default configuration, only important bits are shown)
 ```
-C:\Server\Empyrion (as an example for your Empyrion game install directory)
+D:\Server\Empyrion (as an example for your Empyrion game install directory)
 ├───Saves
 │   ├───Games
 │   │   └───*EsmDediGame              links to ramdisk -> R:\DediGame